 The Great Joy of Serving Others

 - Fundraising: Every organization needs financial resources to operate at capacity and maximize their impact.
-Our members learn more about the needs of their partner organizations and help them raise the funds they need.
-Examples can include collecting supplies for a homeless shelter or filling in the financial gap when an unexpected health care issue occurs.
+Our members learn more about the needs of their partner organizations and help raise the funds they need.
+Examples can include collecting supplies for a homeless shelter or filling in the financial gap when an unexpected issue occurs.

 - Advocacy: When Philanthropy is done correctly, our members are passionate about the mission of their charity of choice.
 They are mutually invested in the organization’s success.
 Combined with performing service and raising funds, advocacy demonstrates a level of care that creates a deep meaningful connection between the chapter and the cause they choose to champion.

 Do you want to address poverty in your community, but you’re not sure where to begin?
 If you would like to receive coaching from a Phi Kappa Psi staff member on how to get started, fill out this interest form.